singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 #### Synchronized Methods

 Most commonly, we restrict access to shared resources through the use of the synchronized keyword.
-It can be applied to methods and code blocks, and restricts multiple threads from executing the code simultaneously on the same object.
+It can be applied to methods and code blocks, and restricts multiple threads from executing the code simultaneously on the *same object*.

 To clarify the last point, consider the following code:
 ```java